j4yk4y/sustainability_analytics/README.md

 **Meiringen/Hasliberg**
 <br>
 In Meiringen and Hasliberg the summer and winter season have peaks around 22,250 overnight stays.
-Because the summer season is slightly longer, there are more overnight stays in this period.
+Because summer season is slightly longer, there are more overnight stays in this period.
 In addition, there is a difference between spring and autumn in this region.
 In spring there are significantly higher numbers of overnight stays than in autumn, which can also be considered in the seasonal component.
 <br><br>
 ![Meiringen_Decomp](sites/output/m_overnight_decomp.png)
 <br>